Uberspace/lab/source/guide_mailman-3.rst

 Setting up .qmail
 -----------------------------

 Because Mailman_ doesn't handle our .qmail-configuration automatically, we need to adjust  ``~/.qmail-default`` to forward all incoming mails to our LMTP handler.
 Update it with the following content.
-Make sure that ``8024`` is the LMTP port your :lab_anchor:`Mailman Core <guide_mailman-3.html#configure-mailman-core>` is listening and change your username twice:
+Make sure that ``8024`` is the LMTP port your :lab_anchor:`Mailman Core <guide_mailman-3.html#configure-mailman-core>` is listening on and change your username twice:

 .. code :: bash